mrbarge/hugo-site/content/posts/kubectl-patching.md

 ## Patching Kubernetes resources

-``kubectl`` also provides the [patch](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#patch) command, which allows for on-the-fly alterations to Kubernetes resources.
-What's more, it provides three different techniques for performing patches, each of which has advantages in specific situations.
+Now that we know how to display Kubernetes resources, let's learn how we can modify them. ``kubectl`` provides the [patch](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#patch) command for exactly this purpose.
+What's more, it provides three different techniques for applying patches, each of which has advantages (or disadvantages) in certain situations.
+Whilst you might be able to get away with its default behaviour (the "*strategic merge*") for most scenarios, being aware of the other techniques is helpful.
+We're going to look at those alternate methods first, and then see how the default behaviour differs.

-The default behaviour is what's known as the `strategic merge`, but before we take a look at that, let's see what else `kubectl` has to offer.

 ### Patching the JSON Merge way